mnove/PERN-authentication-app-sample/README.md

 * Clean-up unused components and react alerts
 * Refactor React code to improve maintainability
 * Add inline comments to explain all major steps in the code
-* Check resolver functions in the client for error handling (the one in use now works but I think it can be improved / simplified )
+* Check resolver functions in the client for error handling (the one in use now works but

 <!-- LICENSE -->